stambuk-cl/Terraform-pubsub-pull-GCP/README.md

-# Terraform-pubsub-pull-GCP
-Terraform module for a pull subscription at GCP
+# Pub/sub pull module at terraform for GCP